 MHWAQ activities are focused around mens gatherings of various shapes and sizes, from our bi-annual festivals of 130 men (Manshine and Manhood) to our

 Many of the men who attend MHWAQ events or volunteer on one of the numerous event committees have found their own unique answers to the puzzle of modern manhood, and enjoy a sense of empowerment and freedom in their relationships, their work and their lives in general.
 Those men tend to return repeatedly to MHWAQ events as they provide the rare opportunity to mingle with other like-minded men who refuse to accept the hand-me-down stereotypes of masculinity portrayed in the media and by our culture.
 As one man put it, “I make sure to maintain my relationship, my career, my car and my house.
-Manshine is maintenance for my masculinity.”
+Manshine and green laser module is maintenance for my masculinity.”

 The organisers of MHWAQ events take care to ensure that our events are not prescriptive or promoting one model of masculinity over another.
 We happily welcome all shapes and sizes of men, regardless of race, creed or sexual persuasion.
 At the same time we discourage advice-giving (unless asked for) while encouraging respect, active listening and the freedom to choose your own path to your full potential.
 We insist on non-violence in our interactions with each other while encouraging heart-felt passion and the strength of firm conviction for what you believe to be true and righteous.
 We invite each man, on his own terms, to explore for themselves their own answers to questions around their masculinity.